Thunderstorm Asthma

 2. Administer asthma reliever medication (according to directions and the person’s asthma action plan).

-4. If there is still no improvement, call triple zero (000) for an ambulance and administer asthma reliever medication every four minutes until the ambulance arrives.
+• If the person’s condition is worsening or they are experiencing severe breathing issues, call triple zero (000) for an ambulance and administer asthma reliever medication every four minutes until the ambulance arrives.

 It’s essential to call triple zero (000) and request an ambulance if: